 - High in protein

-These are the best high protein, sweet & salty ingredients in my trail mix recipe:
+These are our favorite ingredients for the best high protein trail mix recipe:

-There are two ways to make this high protein trail mix:
+There are two ways to make this healthy trail mix recipe:

 Option 2: Measure everything into individual containers.

 I’m a big fan of #2.
-It’s probably related to my inner love with lists and ratios (such a nerd, I know), but there’s another reason too.
-If the family had free reign on a big batch of trail mix, the kids would take all the chocolate and the husband would take all the cashews and almonds.
+It’s probably related to my inner love of lists and ratios (such a nerd, I know), but there’s another reason too.
+If the family had free reign on a large bowl of trail mix, the kids would take all the chocolate and the husband would take all the cashews and almonds.

 Not that I don’t enjoy what’s remaining, but I think we can all agree that the chocolate, almonds, and cashews are the best parts!
 Those single servings are preventative maintenance.

-Store-bought trail mixes tend to be expensive because of the various nut ingredients and the convenience of buying a ready-mixed trail mix.
-But, you get a much healthier, cost-effective, and customized trail mix when you make your own.
+Store-bought trail mixes tend to be expensive because of the various nut ingredients and the convenience of buying a ready-made trail mix.
+But you get a much healthier, cost-effective, and customized trail mix when you make your own.
 It doesn’t take much effort either, I promise!

 If this recipe for homemade trail mix lasts that long, you can store it in an airtight container for about a month.
 Nuts will tend to go rancid after a month.

-Yes, when you use simple healthy ingredients to make your own trail mix without all of the additives that are commonly found in expensive store-bought mix.
+Yes, when you use simple healthy ingredients to make your own trail mix without all the additives that are commonly found in expensive store-bought mix, and when you focus on ingredients with protein in trail mix, like nuts and seeds, rather than lots of sugary add-ins.

 - Sweet & Salty Energy Bites